single-cell-data/TileDB-SOMA/reference/example-datasets.md

 - tiledbsoma_ctx:

-  Optional TileDB “Context” object, which defaults to `NULL`.
+  Optional (DEPRECATED) TileDB “Context” object that defaults to `NULL`.

+- context:

+  Optional `SOMAContext` object used for TileDB operations.
+If a context is not provided, then the default context will be used.
+Call `set_default_context` once before other SOMA operations to configure the default context.

 ## Value